It’s not just about what your child does or doesn’t say.

 - Define object function (you eat with a fork) and tell what objects are made of

 - Express spatial relations like “on top”, “behind”, “far” and “near”

-Or alternatively, you can book a speech and language assessment directly with a pediatric speech therapist.
-In terms of coverage, some plans provide cover while others don’t.
+Alternatively you can book a speech and language assessment directly with a pediatric speech therapist.
+In terms of insurance, some plans provide coverage while others don’t.
 Read our guide to insurance coverage for speech therapy for more information.

-If you’re looking for a speech therapist in Ocean County or Middlesex County NJ, you can contact us here.
+Looking for a speech therapist in Ocean County or Middlesex County NJ?Contact us here